Marie-L1/ShelfSage-FrontEnd/README.md

 ## Overview

 ShelfSage is a personalized book recommendation web app that allows users to discover books based on their reading preferences or what they have on their 'shelf'.
 The user will be able to create a profile, add books to their 'shelf', and receive book recommendations similar to Netflix.
-I will be using AI to recommend books based on the user's interactions and saved books.

 ### Problem Space